KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/06_upgrading_to_v0_29/01_backwards_compatibility.md

 }
 ```

+### `submit-credential`

-Before sending the `submit-credential` to the old dApp,
-replace every item with an object having the property `request` with the value of item itself,
-and the property `attestation` with the attestation for this credential.
+Before encrypting a `submit-credential` message for the older application, replace every item with an object having the property `request` with the value of item itself, and the property `attestation` with the attestation for this credential.

 ```ts
 interface New extends Array<{ claim, ..., claimerSignature }> {}